Tanqueray: Products

-Tanqueray Sterling Vodka was introduced in 1989 and is available in both neutral and citrus flavours.
-Its main market is the United States.
+Tanqueray Sterling Vodka debuted in 1989 and available in both neutral and citrus flavours with most sales in the U.S.

 Tanqueray Rangpur Gin was introduced in Maryland, Delaware, and Washington, D.C. in the summer of 2006.
-It has a strong citrus flavor, the result of rangpur limes, ginger, and bay leaves added during the final distillation process.
+It has a strong citrus flavour, the result of rangpur limes, ginger, and bay leaves added during the final distillation process.
 It is produced at 82.6 proof (41.3% abv) and is now available throughout the United States and Canada.
+It is named after the city of Rangpur in Bangladesh from where the name of the citrus also came.